-- 4.4 I have examined the planning application for the proposed road and the supporting documents including the Planning and Environmental Statements and the Statement of Community Involvement.
-From this review I note the following: - (i) That neither the planning application submitted to, or the decision notice issued by, Stockport Council includes any reference to the provision of public open space within the description of development. - (ii) The Planning Statement (October 2013), at paragraph 4.5.42, is at pains to inform the reader that a process of "design refinement" has minimised the loss of open space from the Woodford Recreation Ground such that the use of the football pitches there will be maintained.
-However, notwithstanding these efforts to minimise the loss of open space to an area of 7,442 sq.m., the statement simply asserts that this loss of open space

-"shall be replaced" with a new area of 17,210 sq.m., bounded by the new road and properties on Albany Road.
-There is no explanation as to what site selection process has been followed or why this land is considered to either to be suitable or the most appropriate land to be used for Exchange Land and no justification as to why an area so large is required to replace the "minimised" land taken from the existing open space.
+- 4.3 I have examined the planning application for the proposed road and the supporting documents including the Planning and Environmental Statements and the Statement of Community Involvement.
+From this review I note the following: - Neither the planning application submitted to, or the decision notice issued by, Stockport Council includes any reference to the provision of public open space within the description of development. - ii.
+Notwithstanding the efforts to minimise the loss of open space to an area of 7,442 sq.m., the Planning Statement simply asserts that the loss of open space "shall be replaced" with a new area of 17,210 sq.m., bounded by the new road and properties on Albany Road.
+There is no explanation as to what site selection process has been followed or why this land is considered to either to be suitable or the most appropriate land to be used for Exchange Land and no justification as to why an area so large is required to replace the "minimised" land taken from the existing open space. - iii.
+The Environmental Statement (October 2013) does not address any of these issues and more importantly, gives no indication that any alternatives for the provision of Exchange Land have been considered.

-- (iii) The Environmental Statement (October 2013) does not address any of these issues and more importantly, gives no indication that any alternatives for the provision of Exchange Land have been considered. - (iv) The Statement of Community Involvement (October 2013) includes no suggestion that alternative sites for the Exchange Land provision have either been assessed or consulted upon.
+iv.
+The Statement of Community Involvement (October 2013) includes no suggestion that alternative sites for the Exchange Land provision have either been assessed or consulted upon.
 Indeed, insofar as any comments regarding the suitability of Plots 5/7A and 5/7D as replacement open space were recorded, these appear to have been negative, with residents of properties on Albany Road raising concerns that the use of this land as open space would present a security risk to their properties (Comment References 1251 and 1252 on p.16 of Consultation Response Report).
 However these concerns appear to have been overridden and the plans have been progressed notwithstanding the apparent lack of any positive public support to outweigh these concerns.